Pablolepz/Cityscape/Classes/README.md

 ## FileSystemReader

 Provides an easy-to-use wrapper for using the PathReader and PathItem classes.
+The class makes use of a static directoryInfo item to interact with the FileSystem.
+After construction of the FileSystemReader object, the `FetchAll();` method must be called.
+This method sets the directoryInfo path and populates the PathItem lists.

 ### Properties